Justin5802/AND102-PreWork-HelloWorld/README.md

 Submitted by: Justin Chu

-"Hello World" is an android app that shows an image and introductory message, and allows pressing a button to display an animal.
+"Hello World" is an android app that shows an image and introductory message, and allows pressing a button to display a message.

 Time spent: 3 hours spent in total